Sebastrion/awesome-unofficial-pc-ports/README.md

 - https://vanilla.sm64js.com/ -Java Port of Mario 64 with MMO like Multiplayer

 ### The Legend of Zelda: Ocarina of Time
-- https://github.com/zeldaret/oot -Decompilation of Zelda Ocarina of Time

 - ⭐https://github.com/Harbour Masters/Ship -User friendly installer with GUI.
 You can also easily install Mods.

+- https://github.com/zeldaret/oot -Decompilation of Zelda Ocarina of Time.

+### The Legend of Zelda: A Link to the Past
+- ⭐https://github.com/Harbour Masters/Ship -User friendly installer with GUI.
+You can also easily install Mods, Texture Packs etc.